Why did you become a reporter? I get that question a lot.

 This made the transition from sports to news a pretty natural one.

 My first job as a paid reporter took me to Idaho Falls, ID, far out of my comfort zone.
 I’ll admit, when I took the job, I was imagining the geographic location of Iowa, so needless to say it was a bigger adventure than I’d imagined, but one I wouldn’t trade for anything.
 I spent two years as a one-man-band, making mistakes, learning from them, and getting better every day.
-And then, finally the phone call came that brought me back to the East coast.
-I moved 2700 miles cross country (again) to accept a general assignment reporter position at WGME, the CBS affiliate in beautiful Portland, Maine.
+Finally, I got the phone call that brought me back to the East coast I love so much.

-Besides beaches and lobster, I’ve found no shortage of opportunities here.
-I’ve reported on the Boston bombing, Hurricane Sandy, a deadly hayride accident, and Black Lives Matter protests that shut down the main route through downtown on a busy Friday night.
+I’ve been with WGME in Portland, Maine for the past six years, reporting on the Boston bombing, Hurricane Sandy, a deadly hayride accident, and Black Lives Matter protests that shut down the main route through downtown on a busy Friday night.
 We blew out all commercial breaks and stayed live on the air for more than three hours.